5 Key Factors To Consider When Choosing A Life Partner

 2. Past relationships

 Additionally, see if they've been able to take some responsibility for their failed relationships.
-Do they speaking of past lovers in derogatory terms, such as "She's a total narcissist" or "What a borderline he is"?
-Occasionally, it might be true, but most of us look pretty unappealing to the other at the end of a relationship, and it's not usually the whole truth.
+Do they speak of past lovers in derogatory terms, such as "She was crazy" or "He was a total narcissist"?
+Occasionally it might be true, but most of us look pretty unappealing to the other at the end of a relationship, and it's not usually the whole truth.
 Ask whether your potential partner tries to be fair-minded.

-3. Handling anger
+3. How they handle anger

-5. A full life
+5. How full their life is

 Paradoxically, the key to intimacy is the ability to be separate.
 Until you know yourself and feel whole and clear in what you want for your life, you'll never be able to be the best partner you can be.
 It's counterintuitive, but we really only get the most intimacy out of a relationship when we have done the most work on ourselves.

-Imagine there are two parts to an "interview" with a potential partner (like with a job applicant).
+Imagine there are two parts to an "interview" with a potential partner, like with a job applicant.
 In part one, trust your heart, the chemistry, and your intuition.

 If only things were so simple.
 This is clearly not enough.
-I bet 99 percent of you have felt that someone was "the one," only to be shocked and disappointed when, later in the relationship, you find out a whole lot of things that you totally missed.
+I bet 99% of people have felt that someone was "the one," only to be shocked and disappointed when, later in the relationship, you find out a whole lot of things that you totally missed.